Skip to main content

 4. Avoid storing secrets in the emulator; keep them on your host or secure vaults.

-5. If video breaks, consult black screen issue when running emulators on iPhone; for audio, see audio not working in Android emulator for iOS — fixes.
+5. If video breaks, consult fix black screen in Android emulator on iPhone; for audio, see fix audio not working in Android emulator on iOS.

 Remote Desktop